dawei-wang/event-notifications/en-cli.md

    * Flag: `[--datacontenttype DATACONTENTTYPE]`
 * The spec version value.Default value to be used is 1.0
    * Flag: `[--specversion SPECVERSION]`
-* PThe Device data information to send data in case of Registered Devices/ Usersids/ Platforms.
+* The Device data information to send data in case of Registered Devices/ Usersids/ Platforms.
    * Flag: `[--push-to PUSH-TO]`
 * FCM message body to send notification to FCM devices.
    * Flag: `[--message-fcm-body MESSAGE-FCM-BODY]`